At a Glance – Bang Bao Beach (Klong Goi)

 The Back Trails – Bang Bao Beach (Klong Goi)

 Back at the bridge, if you wander to the left down the trail rather than heading down the sand itself, another area, a sort of grid, has begun to develop.
 Yu Yu’s waterside bungalows are on your left, with Chan Siam and its camper-van mobile bar nearby.
-This is followed by the six or so bungalows of the English owned Lakchai, which has its own 2 storey house at the rear overlooking the creek.
-The Journey Restaurant, a portacabin conversion, occupies the grassy area at the start.
+This is followed by the six or so bungalows of the Welsh owned Lakchai, which has its own 2 storey house at the rear overlooking the creek.
+The Journey Restaurant, highly recommended for the burgers and paninis which emerge out of its portacabin kitchin, occupies the grassy area at the start.

-After Lakchai Bungalows, the trail curves back round to join another wider trail, from where you can access Klong Kloi Cottages down on the sand or head in the other direction away from the beach.
-Taking that option, you pass the tiny Yak Bungalows on your right and the entrance to Treehouse Cottages, which is also on the lagoon, on your left.
+After Lakchai Bungalows, the trail curves back round to join another wider trail, from where you can access Klong Kloi Cottages down on the sand, with Mumlukyim a cheap dining option on the way.
+Head in the other direction away from the beach and you pass the tiny Yak Bungalows on your right and the entrance to Treehouse Cottages, which is also on the lagoon, on your left.
 A few metres further on, also to the left, two more sets of backpacker bungalows are hidden away down yet another path, Sea You Place and right in the mangroves, Freedom Home.

-After Treehouse Cottages, meanwhile, the main trail passes Santisook Bungalows and T-Garden Bungalows before reaching the access routes to Chivapuri Resort and Tropical Beach Resort.
-By ignoring them and continuing straight on, the track ultimately brings you out on the actual main road, which runs in a 4 kilometre arc behind the beach all the way from the starting bridge.
+After Treehouse Cottages, meanwhile, the main trail passes Santisook Bungalows, Cozy House a couple of other cheap restaurants and finally T-Garden Bungalows before reaching the access routes to Chivapuri Resort and Tropical Beach Resort.
+By ignoring them and continuing straight on, the track ultimately brings you out on the actual main road, which runs in a 3 kilometre arc behind the beach all the way from the starting bridge.

 The Unfinished Road – Bang Bao Beach (Klong Goi)